lmkkalala/LucienKalala/README.md

 #### :question: WHAT YOU SHOULD KNOW

-I'm a full-stack developer with five years experience in the field, I build software solutions that can be used as a
+I'm a full-stack developer with five years of experience in the field, I build software solutions that can be used as a

 handheld for the daily challenges that we face.
 Motivated by daily learning and looking for new opportunities to

-increase my knowledge and challenging the one I have.
+increase my knowledge and challenge the one I have.
 I use PHP Laravel or Codeigniter for my Back end and for

 UI/UX I'm a Vue JS lover.

-  + I'm a passionate of programming and all the things that we can do with it
+  + I'm passionate about programming and all the things that we can do with it
-  + Current working at [CTLCo Sarl](https://ctlcosarl.com) as the WEB Master and IT
+  + Current working at [CTLCo Sarl](https://ctlcosarl.com) on part-time as the WEB Master and IT

 #### 💡 TECHNOLOGIES I USE